AnhNguyenVLU/anhnguyen1008/README.md

 ---

 ## 👋 About Me
 Hello!
 I’m Nguyen Thai Anh, a dedicated lecturer at the **Faculty of Information Technology, Van Lang University**.
-I graduated with **Second-Class Honors in Information Technology** from Van Lang University in July 2022 and earned my **Master’s in Data Science and Artificial Intelligence** in May 2024.
+I graduated with **Second-Class Honors in Information Technology** and earned my **Master’s in Data Science and Artificial Intelligence** in May 2024.
 My journey in academia and research has fueled my passion for **AI, Machine Learning, and Deep Learning**.
 I strive to advance these fields through innovative solutions and inspire the next generation of tech leaders.

 ---